Kuruchy/kuruchy.github.io/_posts/2021-8-27-kotlin-tips.md

 ![Tip](../images/gifs/comparing_two_strings.gif)

-Kotlin provides us with an easier way to do the comparison ignoring the case.
+Kotlin provides us with an easier way to do the comparison, ignoring the case.
 Instead of altering the strings into f.e. `lowercase`, we could use the parameter `ignoreCase` in the `.equals` method.